Our Training Philosophy

 Dog training is not mathematics, it is an art and not a science.
 While this might seem obvious to someone who has not been actively involved in training, there are plenty of dog trainers who will tell you that "this is the only way it's done".
 We believe, however, that there are many ways to train a dog.
 Not all work equally well all of the time or for all dogs.
 Thus the more ways one knows how to train and the more one can remain open-minded, the greater the chance for success.

-Having said this, the great divide in dog training is really between the advocates of compulsion (classical conditioning, negative reinforcement etc.) and those who solely advocate the use positive motivation.
+Having said this, the great divide in dog training is really between the advocates of compulsion (classical conditioning, negative reinforcement etc.) and those who solely advocate the use of positive motivation.
 The latter often take the moral high ground and preach about the ethics of forcing an animal to do something.
 The former often sneer at the latter as misguided Pollyannas.
 But both theories are grounded in behavioralism.
 So then, where do we stand with regard to the great divide.

-| Breeders | ||||
+About Us | ||||